Backyard cricket: Beach cricket

 Play on an actual beach can be achieved either by using the flat strip of hard-packed sand along the surf line as the pitch, or by only "bowling" gentle full tosses to avoid the problem of the ball not bouncing off loose sand.

-If there are no true stumps available a bin, deckchair, boogie board or cool box may be used.
+If there are no true stumps available, then a bin, deckchair, boogie board or cool box may be used.
 Tennis balls are often used in place of cricket balls as they float in the water and don't get bogged in the sand as easily.

 In beach cricket the creases and the boundary are normally drawn in the sand in a line which extends well past the side of the agreed pitch to prevent them becoming obliterated in the first over.
-The batsmen will frequently redraw the line.
+The batters will frequently redraw the line.
 Sometimes, play is shifted along the beach to a new pitch as the packed sand of the original pitch is turned up, thus reducing the standard of or even completely disabling bowling.
 The tide plays a big part in the standard of the pitch in beach cricket.
 During low tide, the pitch tends to be on the semi-wet sand, and is deemed superior than cricket played in high tide (when the pitch is on dryer, looser sand).
 In particularly long matches, the play will shift up and down the beach depending on the tide.

-South American variants

-In Brazil, the game of bete-ombro, also known as taco or bets, is played with two teams of two players.
-It is generally played using plastic bottles as wickets, and the fielding team's players alternate between wicket-keeping and bowling, based on which player has the ball.
-The batters must cross their bats together while running, and a batter can be stumped or run out if they don't ground their bat within their "crease" (which is a circle on the ground in front of the stumps).

-In the Dominican Republican, the game of "la plaquita" is similar.
+History

+A major element of contemporary street cricket is the use of a tennis ball; in Pakistan, tennis balls began to be covered in tape in the late 20th century and turned into a "tape ball".
+Tape ball cricket is played to the greatest extent in Pakistan, where it likely originated.

-In Suriname, "bat-en-bal" is likely derived from cricket.
-Only one end of the pitch has a set of stumps.
+Several street variants of cricket exist in Latin America, such as bete-ombro and plaquita.
+In nearby Suriname, there is a game called "bat-en-bal" which is likely derived from cricket; in bat-en-bal, one end of the pitch has a set of stumps.

+In March 2024, the first season of the Indian Street Premier League (ISPL) took place, which featured several elements of Indian street cricket such as the use of a tennis ball.
+The ISPL's goal is to prioritize the advancement of poorer cricket players and support the growth of tennis ball cricket.